paparazzi/paparazzi/doc/sphinx/source/tutorials/intermediate/create_joystick.rst

 Inputs
 ------

 Edit the *input* section according to your info given by *test_stick*.
-There are 3 kind of inputs :
+There are 3 kind of inputs:

 - *axis*: "analog" stick that range from a min to a max value,
 - *hat*: tiny stick or arrows that can have 8 directions (up, down, left, right, up-left, ...),